AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

 \section{Results}

-We evaluated the accuracy of 11 multi-modal LLMs in visual reasoning and understanding tasks through the use of the MMVP benchmark \citep{mmvp}.
-Accuracy scores depict the model’s accuracy across the 9 categories of visual reasoning questions.
-After our evaluation of these 11 models, we extended our experiments to 3 image generation models using our AMVICC benchmark to evaluate each model’s proficiency in generating images across the 9 categories.
-The thresholds for failure modes are 80\% or below for individual accuracies and 70\% or below for pair accuracies.
+We evaluate the accuracy of 11 multimodal LLMs in visual understanding and reasoning tasks via the MMVP benchmark \citep{mmvp}.
+VLM accuracy scores depict the models' proficiency across questions of the 9 visual reasoning categories.
+After our evaluation of these 11 models, we extend our experiments to 3 image generation models using our AMVICC benchmark to evaluate each IGM's proficiency in generating images across the 9 categories.
+Failure modes are defined as individual accuracies below 80\% and pair accuracies below 70\%.
 This applies to both MLLMs and IGMs.
-Each pair of the questions are only considered correct if both questions are answered correctly or both images generated are aligned with their respective explicit prompts.
+Each pair of questions is only considered correct if both questions are answered correctly or both images generated are aligned with their respective explicit prompts.